Anyone and everyone.

 They may also seek a myofascial (neuromuscular) solution and start receiving regular massages or some other similar soft tissue therapy.
 In many cases, these therapies are good at providing transitory relief of the physical causes of chronic stress.
 Those seeking a more permanent solution to the problem are more likely to have success with Rolfing Structural Integration.

 Rolfing SI creates a higher level of integration in the body, balancing and educating the body and the psyche.
 As the body approaches balance, it is more comfortable in the gravitational field.
 As the body becomes more comfortable, physical and emotional stress can diminish.
 This chain of events is a more typical sequence of events as a body changes during the Rolfing process.
 Ultimately, however, the results as experienced by the client are more important than the process.
-All clients may experience benefits from Rolfing SI; an important benefit for most is that they become less stressed and more at ease in their bodies.

 It is impossible to touch the physical body without touching the emotional body.
 All individuals develop compensatory patterns, ways of the body holding and defending itself against a variety of physical and emotional traumas.